The EXCEPT operator calculates the difference between the sets of data returned by the left and right child operators and removes duplicate data.

 access([T1.C2]), partitions(p0)

-In the preceding example, the Outputs & filters section shows in detail the output information of the MERGE EXCEPT DISTINCT operator.
+In the execution plan shown above, the outputs & filters section of operator 1 lists the output information of the EXCEPT operator.
+The following table describes the fields in this section:

 | Field | Description |